 Death's Door | 5 GB |

 However, on the other hand, if you are a AAA game lover, then that is another story.
-A typical AAA game, as per the table above, is 93 GB.
+As per the table above, a typical AAA game is 93 GB.

-So a 512 GB SSD and 1 TB SSD would be able to hold 3-5 and 7-9 modern AAA games respectively – if you spare 100 GB out of each for miscellaneous apps and Operating System
+So a 512 GB SSD and 1 TB SSD could hold 3-5 and 7-9 modern AAA games, respectively – if you spare 100 GB of each for various apps and Operating Systems.

-It is highly unlikely that you would have anymore than 5 games installed at a time (unless if you hoard), but in majority of the cases, for a pure gaming build, a 512 GB should suffice particularly if you are trying to conserve your budget.
+It is doubtful that you would have more than five games installed at a time (unless you hoard), but in most cases, for a pure gaming build, a 512 GB should suffice, particularly if you are trying to conserve your budget.

-So if you plan to use your PC for tasks other than gaming including work, then you may need a larger SSD.
+So if you plan to use your PC for tasks other than gaming, including work, you may need a larger SSD.

-Essentially, Hot Data is the Data (apps, games etc.) that you use very often.
-Cold Data, on the other hand, is the data that you do not use or access more often.
-These can include raw files, photos, multimedia, game installation files etc.
+Hot Data is the Data (apps, games, etc.) you often use.
+On the other hand, Cold Data is the data you use or access less often.
+These can include raw files, photos, multimedia, game installation files, etc.

-If you have a huge load of Cold Data, then you can consider investing in a combination of SSD and HDD.
+If you have a massive load of Cold Data, consider investing in a combination of SSD and HDD.
 HDD, being much cheaper than SSD, can be used for archival data.

 4. Your Overall Budget for the Gaming Build